checkworkrights/checkworkrights.github.io/_posts/resources/2018-10-23-Student Visa Fortnightly.md

 >+ relates to each fortnight during which the course of study or training is in session
 >+ cannot be averaged out over the duration of the course.

-In simplest terms The Department calculates 'rolling fortnights' as any 14 day period commencing on a Monday (as opposed to 'subsequent fortnights' calculated back to back).
+In simplest terms, The Department calculates 'rolling fortnights' as any 14 day period commencing on a Monday (as opposed to 'subsequent fortnights' calculated back to back).

 ### Avoiding the Pitfalls of the Rolling Fortnight
 This 'rolling fortnight' issue is something very few businesses HR systems are set up to account for.
-As as result it is likely the many businesses are unaware that they are routinely breaching their workers visa conditions.
+As a result it is likely the many businesses are unaware that they are routinely breaching their worker's visa conditions.

 This common misconception can present a large financial and reputational risk to businesses employing visa holders, especially with the current scrutiny upon visa employers from The Press and The Department of Immigration.